Divorce Camp 2022 – Lake Harriet Law Office is pleased to be a Gold Sponsor

-Lake Harriet Law Office is a Gold Sponsor at Divorce Camp 2022, which took place September 29 – October 2, 2022, at Madden’s on Gull Lake.
-This year’s theme is negotiation.
-A fitting topic as we leave the Covid pandemic behind.
+Lake Harriet Law Office is a Gold Sponsor at Divorce Camp 2023, which takes place September 28 – October 1, 2023, at Madden’s on Gull Lake.
 The American Academy of Matrimonial Lawyers Minnesota Chapter organizes and plans Divorce Camp each year.

 One of the most common questions for someone contemplating divorce is how will property and assets be divided?
 Minnesota uses the concept of equitable division.